Where Can I Run?

 Inquire About Local Parks and Trails

 Of course, running the same roads in your local neighborhood may get boring after a while.
 And you may not always have the most ideal conditions to run on your local streets.
 If that’s the case, you might want to head to a local park, bike path, or trail.
-Contact your city or county’s parks department to learn about local parks.
+Search online or contact your city or county’s parks department to learn about local parks.

 You can also get in touch with your local running club and find out where they do group runs.
 Even if you don’t want to run with them, you’ll at least get ideas for new routes.
 You can also ask your local running shop if they have suggestions for running routes.